by Torrance Stephens, Copyright 2007 Bloggers Delight Vol 1

 “I’m gone have someone come out here and take care of you,”

-somewhere in between a manic rage and cynical rant.
+she said, somewhere in between a manic rage and cynical rant.

-"Well send them on,” Mac said,
+"Well send them on,” Mac said, coolly while raising the nature of

-the threat. “ If they come out here, let
+the threat. “ If they come out here, let them play cowboy…and

 I’ll make it the Okay Corral.”